recommenders-team/recommenders/tests/README.md

 <img src="https://recodatasets.z20.web.core.windows.net/images/AzureML_tests.svg?sanitize=true">

-GitHub workflows `azureml-unit-tests.yml`, `azureml-cpu-nightly.yml`, `azureml-gpu-nightly.yml` and `azureml-spark-nightly` located in `recommenders/.github/workflows/` are used to run the tests on AzureML and parameters to configure AzureML are defined in the workflow yml files.
+GitHub workflows `azureml-unit-tests.yml`, `azureml-cpu-nightly.yml`, `azureml-gpu-nightly.yml` and `azureml-spark-nightly` located in [.github/workflows/](../.github/workflows/) are used to run the tests on AzureML.
+The parameters to configure AzureML are defined in the workflow yml files.
 Tests are divided into groups and each workflow triggers execution of these test groups in parallel, which significantly reduces end-to-end execution time.

-There are three scripts used with each workflow:
+There are three scripts used with each workflow, all of them are located in [test/ci/azureml_tests/](./ci/azureml_tests/):

-* `ci/azureml_tests/submit_groupwise_azureml_pytest.py` - this script uses parameters in the workflow yml to set up the AzureML environment for testing using the AzureML SDK .
+* `submit_groupwise_azureml_pytest.py`: this script uses parameters in the workflow yml to set up the AzureML environment for testing using the AzureML SDK.
-* `ci/azureml_tests/run_groupwise_pytest.py` - this script uses pytest to run tests on utilities or runs papermill to execute tests on notebooks.
+* `run_groupwise_pytest.py`: this script uses pytest to run the tests of the libraries and notebooks.
 This script runs in an AzureML workspace with the environment created by the script above.
-* `ci/azureml_tests/test_groups.py` - this script defines groups of tests.
+* `test_groups.py`: this script defines groups of tests.
+If the tests are part of the unit tests, the total compute time of each group should be less than 15min.
+If the tests are part of the nightly builds, the total time of each group should be less than 35min.

 ## How to create tests